cnunciato/pulumi-jamstack-aws/README.md

 Duration: 3m55s
 ```

-### 6. Browse to the website and query the API endpoint
+### Step 6.
+Browse to the website and query the API endpoint

 ```
 $ open $(pulumi stack output websiteURL)